cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 4. **bosh** - The name of the Security Group

-5. **54.204.16.249**- The Elastic IP address that we created, which is the external IP address for the Micro BOSH server
+5. **54.204.16.249**- The Elastic IP address that we created, which is the external IP address for the MicroBOSH server

 ###Go on to [Configuring AWS for BOSH](./configure_aws_bosh.html) or [Return to Index](./index.html)